YasmenElGhandour/DubaiMunicipalityTask/README.md

 The app allows you to:
 - See some events before search
-- Search for different services offered by the Seat Geek.
+- Search for different events offered by the Seat Geek.
 - Clear or Cancel Search
-- View detailed information about event.
+- View detailes information about event.

 ## Built With